 Well, guess I have to count my lucky stars that they were able to extract about the same (just under a half inch, when placed in a regular vial) amount of PRP from my blood as they did during my September appointment.

-However, that tiny bit of PRP had to be used amongst 8 shots (where the first PRP treatment, I only had 4 injections), of which 4 injections were given on either side of my spinal joints going up from the small of my back to nearer my waist.
+However, that tiny bit of PRP they decided to use amongst 8 shots (whereas my first PRP treatment, I only had 4 injections), of which 4 injections were given on either side of my spinal joints going up from the small of my back to nearer my waist.

 Not sure if it was because the last injection was truly in a more sensitive area, or if I had started to run out of tolerance of needles, but the top right needle that was delivering the “deadener” shot, hurt like ‘bloody-blazes’ (as my Dad used to say).

-As luck would have it, my cousin Gord was the one who willingly took me in for this appointment, and he was okay with dropping by Dr. Lawson’s office for a quick test.
+As luck would have it, my cousin Gord was the one who willingly took me in for this appointment, and he was okay with dropping by the chiropractor’s office for a quick test.
 I have to admit, that BIA test was a LOT quicker than I had anticipated.
 The results are to be discussed during a zoom appointment on the 5th of November.

-So now, on November 26, the Zoom appointment scheduled with Dr. Lawson will be to discuss my level of pain since the 2nd round of PRP injections.
+So now, on November 26th, the Zoom appointment scheduled with the chiropractor will be to discuss my level of pain since the 2nd round of PRP injections.

 By the time this post goes live, it will be a few more days before the last Zoom appointment, but I promise you that I will return to let you know the results.
 They will appear in an UPDATE near the bottom of this post, once I have had the opportunity to share the news here.